Kanguva: Plot

 Failing to capture Perumaachi, the Romans allied with Udhiran, the chieftain of the neighbouring island, Arathi, adding to the existing feud between the two islands.
-Udhiran's two sons lead an assault on Kanga and his tribe.
+Udhiran's two sons, Angasan and Atangkali lead an assault on Kanga and his tribe.
 During the conflict, Poruva stabs Kanga; despite this, Kanga overcomes his injuries, defeats Udhiran's sons, and later finds Poruva.
 He takes him back to Perumaachi, but the tribe banishes both to the uninhabited Dark Island.
 Kanga and Poruva grow closer, forming a strong bond at the Dark Island.
+Meanwhile, Udhiran kills the Romans who blame him for the failure.

-The women of Perumaachi eventually kill Udhiran's third son, prompting Udhiran to launch a final attack on the Dark Island.
-Kanga defeats Udhiran's forces and confronts him aboard his ship.
+The women of Perumaachi eventually kill Udhiran's third son, Thumpan, prompting Udhiran to kill Perumaachi people including Senthee who delivered the items before dying to Kanga who was heartbroken about his death after learning about the incident and launch a final attack on the Dark Island.
+Kanga defeats Udhiran's forces but Poruva is captured by one of Udhiran's allies while battling them and taken to his ship.
+Kanga goes to rescue Poruva and confronts Udhiran aboard his ship.
 In a selfless act, Poruva sacrifices himself to ensure Kanga's victory.
 Devastated, Kanga kills Udhiran and vows to dedicate his future life to honouring Poruva's sacrifice.
 With Udhiran's lineage seemingly eradicated, his illegitimate son, Rathaangasan, born to a concubine, vows revenge.

 In 2024, Francis is revealed to be the reincarnation of Kanguva, while Zeta is the reincarnation of Poruva.
 Francis tracks them down and attacks the plane Zeta is in.
-He retrieves Zeta and has a brief moment where Kanga takes over him.
+He retrieves Zeta and has a brief moment in which Kanga takes over.
 Francis is still confused by his connection to Zeta and takes him in, unsure why he feels differently towards him.
 Meanwhile, the facility commander, Ryan, is revealed to be the reincarnation of Rathaangasan.
 Fully aware of his past life, the commander chooses to capture Zeta and Francis.